superkabuki/cronic/README.md

 #### The date is right there on the cert, cron uses dates, why not use it?

-# Cronic does it differenty.
+# cronic does it differenty.

 * __If it's too early to renew the cert__:
   * let's encrypt is not contacted.